Drug Monograph

 Indications

 Dexamethasone is used in dogs and cats when strong and rapid suppression of inflammation or immune activity is required.
 It is often chosen in acute situations or when other corticosteroids are not effective enough.
-Below are the main clinical situations where dexamethasone is commonly indicated in small animal practice:

 - Severe allergic reactions: Useful for acute hypersensitivity, anaphylaxis, post-vaccination reactions, angioedema, and envenomation.